longkunxuluke/longkunxuluke.github.io/_pages/about.md

 ### 2. Improving the accuracy of implicit solvent models;

 The implicit solvent models together with quantum chemical methods is the main strategy in modelling solution-phase properties and reactions.
 Thus, its accuracy in producing the solvation free energies is very important.
 In [2019JPCA](https://pubs.acs.org/doi/abs/10.1021/acs.jpca.9b04920), we disccussed different methods to improve the SMD solvation free energies and associated pKa values.
-In [2019JCTC](https://pubs.acs.org/doi/abs/10.1021/acs.jctc.9b00888), we presented the optimal electrostatic scaling factor (ESF) values for in a wide range of solvents using PCM-UAHF and PCM-UAKS methods, we proposed the mixed-ESF method to improve the accuracy in calculating solution-phase properties.
+In [2019JCTC](https://pubs.acs.org/doi/abs/10.1021/acs.jctc.9b00888), we presented the optimal electrostatic scaling factor (ESF) values in a wide range of solvents using PCM-UAHF and PCM-UAKS methods, we proposed the mixed-ESF method to improve the accuracy in calculating solution-phase properties.

 ![Improving the accuracy of implicit solvent models](/images/2019JCTC.png)